 - Retest on the ACT or the SAT (not both!), and you should be done in most cases.

-The ACT without writing (learn who might want to take it with writing!) costs $52.00 and the SAT $49.50.
-With LEAP’s approach, you are looking on average at approximately $51 in testing fees since the state of Ohio now pays for one of your attempts!
+The ACT and SAT without writing costs over $50 per attempt.
+With LEAP’s approach, you are looking on average at approximately $55 in testing fees since the state of Ohio now pays for one of your attempts!
 Test day time investment from the time you arrive at the testing site to testing with breaks is about 4+ hours.
 So the proven approach is 8 hours invested if you start by taking only one test or 12 hours if you take both on the first round which will at least double your cost.

-Experimenting results in a 50% increase in expense putting the price tag at $102 for the student focused on one test.
+Experimenting results in a 50% increase in expense putting the price tag over $100 for the student-focused on one test.
 Doing both on the first round?
-Your total cost is now about $153 on testing and 16 hours of time.
+Your total cost is now about 1/3 more on testing and 16 hours of time.
 An additional concern is students do burn out when it comes to testing.
 Speaking from experience, when they hit the testing wall, they are finished and more testing, more prep do not reap the reward.